Sea Girt, New Jersey: History

+On April 1, 2023, a brief tornado that was part of a tornado outbreak measured EF2 on the Enhanced Fujita scale with winds estimated at 110 to 120 mph.
+It blew off the roof of the New Jersey Youth Challenge Academy, with debris strewn up to 250 yds.
+Power poles were also damaged and a tree was uprooted.

 Geography

 According to the United States Census Bureau, the borough had a total area of 1.46 square miles (3.77 km2), including 1.06 square miles (2.75 km2) of land and 0.40 square miles (1.03 km2) of water (27.12%).

 Wreck Pond is a tidal pond located on the coast of the Atlantic Ocean, surrounded by Wall Township and the boroughs of Sea Girt, Spring Lake and Spring Lake Heights.
 The Wreck Pond watershed covers about 12.8 sqmi in eastern Monmouth County.

 The borough borders the Monmouth County municipalities of Manasquan, Spring Lake, Spring Lake Heights and Wall Township.